9 Top Companies that Buy Houses for Cash in 2024

 We Buy Houses

 Since 1997, We Buy Houses has been helping homeowners quickly sell homes in any condition for cash.
-Not to be confused with We Buy Ugly Houses, the company is not a franchise business, but rather offers a license to its marketing and branding programs for professional real estate investors that already have “established processes for buying and selling real estate,” according to an informational page on the WeBuyHouses.com website.
-The company says it is trusted by over 1 million homeowners and will provide a no-obligation cash offer in 24-48 hours.
+Not to be confused with We Buy Ugly Houses, the company is not a franchise business but instead offers a license to its marketing and branding programs for professional real estate investors that already have “established processes for buying and selling real estate,” according to an informational page on the WeBuyHouses.com website.
+Trusted by over 1 million homeowners, the company offers a no-obligation cash offer, typically within 24 hours.

 Locations: The company serves over 200 markets in more than 30 states and has local offices throughout the country.
 You can enter your ZIP code on the website and answer a few questions about your home to be connected with a licensee in your area.